Milk fever

 Milk fever, postparturient hypocalcemia, or parturient paresis is a disease, primarily in dairy cattle but also seen in beef cattle and non-bovine domesticated animals, characterized by reduced blood calcium levels (hypocalcemia).
-It occurs following parturition, at onset of lactation, when demand for calcium for colostrum and milk production exceeds the body's ability to mobilize calcium.
-"Fever" is a misnomer, as body temperature during the disease is generally not elevated.
+It occurs following parturition (birth), at onset of lactation, when demand for calcium for colostrum and milk production exceeds the body's ability to mobilize calcium.
+"Fever" is a misnomer, as the disease generally does not cause elevated body temperature.
 Milk fever is more commonly seen in older animals (which have reduced ability to mobilize calcium from bone) and in certain breeds (such as Channel Island breeds).

 Clinical signs

 The clinical signs of milk fever can be divided into three distinct stages:

 Stage 1

-Cows are mobile but show signs of hypersensitivity and excitability such as restlessness, tremors, ear twitching, head bobbing, and mild ataxia.
+In this stage, cows are mobile but show signs of hypersensitivity and excitability such as restlessness, tremors, ear twitching, head bobbing, and mild ataxia.
 If not treated, symptoms usually progress to stage 2.

 Stage 2

-Cows can no longer stand and present in sternal recumbency.
-Tachycardia, weakened heart contraction and peripheral pulses.
-Cows appear dull, have dry muzzles, cold extremities and a lower than normal body temperature.
+In this stage, cows can no longer stand and present in sternal recumbency.
+Tachycardia, weakened heart contraction and peripheral pulses are observed.
+Cows appear dull, have dry muzzles, cold extremities, and their body temperature drops.
 Smooth muscle paralysis can cause bloat, and the inability to urinate or defecate.
 Cows often tuck their heads into their flanks.